 - Experiencing nightmares of the event.

 - Experiencing fear and worry that may impact your ability to complete daily tasks, care for your family, or hold down a job.

 - Avoiding specific situations that are associated with the trauma.

-- Not enjoying life as much as before the ordeal and continually feeling detached or emotionally numb.
+- Not enjoying life as much as before the trauma and continually feeling detached or emotionally numb.

-- Consistently having difficulty concentrating at work or doing simple tasks at home and being easily startled by any throughout the day.
+- Consistently having difficulty concentrating at work or doing simple tasks at home and being easily startled throughout the day.

-- Showing out of control bursts anger or becoming violent
+- Showing out of control bursts of anger or becoming violent.

 - Experiencing physical pain that tends to worsen as the day moves along.
 Some of these symptoms include headaches, migraines, nausea, racing heart, difficulty breathing, chest pain, and dizziness.

 - Withdrawal from activities that were once pleasurable and added to your quality of life.